[5-700] Repeal of s 12 Crimes (Sentencing Procedure) Act 1999

 [5-800] Pre-sentence custody

-Section 24(a) Crimes (Sentencing Procedure) Act requires the court to take into account any time for which the offender has been held in custody in relation to the offence.
+Section 24(a) Crimes (Sentencing Procedure) Act 1999 requires the court to take into account any time for which the offender has been held in custody in relation to the offence.
 The question of when and how pre-sentence custody should be taken into account in the case of suspended sentences was discussed in White v R NSWCCA 118 and Pulitano v R NSWCCA 45.
-The following sets out two suggested approaches.
-The first approach involves time being taken into account at the time of the imposition of the suspended sentence.
-This can include reducing the sentence imposed and/or the manner in which it is to be served.
-The second approach involves taking pre-sentence custody into account at the time of revocation of the bond: Pulitano v R at .
+Before 24 September 2018, two approaches were suggested.
+The first involved time being taken into account when the suspended sentence was imposed.
+This could include reducing the sentence imposed and/or the manner in which it is to be served.
+The second involved taking pre-sentence custody into account when the bond was revoked: Pulitano v R at .
 There is no statutory power to later reduce the duration of the suspended sentence at the call-up proceedings (following the revocation of the s 12 bond).
-It is also not permissible to post-date or backdate a suspended sentence at the time of its imposition: Pulitano v R at ; R v Egan NSWCCA 196 at .
+It is also not permissible to post-date or backdate a suspended sentence when it is imposed: Pulitano v R at ; R v Egan NSWCCA 196 at .

 1. At the time of revocation of the bond

 The sentencer imposes the suspended sentence but does not at that stage reduce it for any pre-sentence custody.
 Once the bond is revoked the sentencer backdates the sentence of imprisonment — either the non-parole period or fixed term — to take into account pre-sentence custody.
-In addition, s 99(1)(c)(ii) Crimes (Sentencing Procedure) Act requires the court to also take into account anything done in compliance with the bond while it was on foot: s 24.
-This approach of backdating at the time of revocation ensures that pre-sentence custody is deducted from the non-parole period rather than the term of sentence.
+The court must also take into account the fact the offender had been the subject of the good behaviour bond and anything done in compliance with the bond while it was on foot: s 24 and Sch 2, Pt 29, cl 76(4)(d).
+This approach ensures pre-sentence custody is deducted from the non-parole period rather than the term of sentence.
 This is fairer where the sentencer finds special circumstances: R v Youkhana NSWCCA 231 at ; R v McCabe (2006) 164 A Crim R 344 at –.

 2. At the time of the imposition of the suspended sentence